OH2LAK/HamRef/README.md

 - A **10 MHz reference output** (or any other, programmable) (SMA, 50 Ω) to lock transceivers, synthesizers, and test equipment.
 - A **precision time source for the shack computer**, disciplined by GNSS, accurate enough for FT8 and other digital modes.

-Status and basic parameters (GNSS lock, satellite count, PPS accuracy, OCXO discipline state) are shown on a small color TFT.
+Status (GNSS lock, satellite count, PPS accuracy, OCXO discipline state) is shown on a small monochrome OLED plus a row of status LEDs (PWR / GNSS / 10 MHz / HOLD) on the front panel.
+All parameter configuration happens over USB — the enclosure is too shallow for a front-panel encoder or buttons (see [Enclosure](#enclosure) below).

 ## Why not just use the GNSS module's own 10 MHz output?